-- Grade Level - Independent study, supervised and supported by CCSJ staff;
+- Grade Level - Independent study, supervised and supported by CSSJ staff;

 - Length - Minimum 100 Service Hours and Core Project reflections;

 The Community Service and Social Justice Project is integral to our Catholic and Ignatian mission, challenging students to serve as Jesus did.
 The “Graduate at Graduation” invites students to take their education beyond the school building and into our larger community.
 Through community service, engagement, and reflection, students are challenged to grow intellectually, physically, socially, and religiously.
-This project requires a commitment to direct service of the most marginalized in our society.
+This project requires a commitment to communities and individuals experiencing marginalization in our society.

 The Community Service and Social Justice Project requires each student to complete at least 100 total hours of service to the community.
 Students are encouraged to participate in a variety of service activities.
 At least 40 of these hours must be in the Core Project with the remainder as Support Hours.
 Assistance and support is given to students by the staff of the Office of Community Service and Social Justice.

 Students who do not complete the project prior to the start of Senior Year, will be ineligible for participation in any co-curricular activities until the project requirements are fulfilled.

 Support Hours: Most volunteer experiences may be credited to a student’s Support Hours as long they are completed with and through a nonprofit, nonpartisan agency and the appropriate documentation is provided in a timely manner.